-Note: Student applications are due to Louisiana Sea Grant via eSeaGrant by 5:00 pm, CST, January 30, 2019.
+Note: Student applications were due to Louisiana Sea Grant via eSeaGrant by 5:00 pm, CST, February 28, 2019.

 The NMFS-Sea Grant Fellowships are available to US citizens who are graduate students enrolled in PhD degree programs in academic institutions in the United States and its territories.
 Only U.S. citizens are eligible to apply.
 Foreign Nationals are not eligible.

 Length of Fellowship